YaLTeR/bxt-rs/README.md

 Started as an experiment to re-architecture Bunnymod XT from scratch with the benefit of hindsight.

+## VAC Ban Warning

+Do not connect to VAC-secured servers with bxt-rs or you might get VAC banned.

 ## Usage

 You can download the latest development build from [GitHub Actions](https://github.com/YaLTeR/bxt-rs/actions?query=branch%3Amaster).
 Open the topmost workflow and scroll down for Artifacts.